From Benchmarks to Skills: Low-Rank Factors for LLM Evaluation: Applications: Skill-Based Evaluation

-While our robustness analysis showed that the 8-factor space is structurally stable, this tool quantifies how much each task sharpens or enriches it.
-The novel tasks identified do not create new dimensions but offer distinct signals within the existing space.
+\paragraph{Relation to robustness.} While in \S\ref{subsec:validRobust} we showed that the eight-factor structure itself is stable, this analysis quantifies how much each task sharpens or enriches that structure.
+Novel tasks do not induce new latent dimensions; rather, they contribute distinctive signal within the existing skill space, improving its resolution along specific axes.

-Because this method relies only on a task’s score vector and a fixed PAF model, it serves as a reusable tool to guide the selection and development of future tasks.